 2004.
 This transitional liability was fully recognized retrospectively in the Company's opening PFRS balance sheet.
 This also resulted in the recognition of additional defined benefit expense in 2004 amounting to P 394,908.
 Correspondingly, the deferred tax expense recognized by the Company due to the temporary differences arising from full recognition of defined benefit obligation amounted to P 435,178 in December 2004 and P 308,807 in January 2004.
-As of December 31, 2016, the defined benefit obligation recognized in the books amounted to P172,564 as compared to the P904,972 balance as of December 31, 2015.
+As of December 31, 2017, the defined benefit obligation recognized in the books amounted to P131,145 as compared to the P172,564 balance as of December 31, 2016.
 The decrease is due to the payment of benefits to one of its employee in the year 2016.
-As of December 31, 2015 and 2016 this account amounted to P904,972 and P172,564, respectively, reported under non-current liability.
+As of December 31, 2016 and 2017 this account amounted to P172,564, and P131,145, respectively, reported under non-current liability.
+In 2018, the amount is derecognized since the qualified employee was transferred in the year 2018.

-For the year 2016, the following projects were accomplished by the Company:
+For the year 2018, the following projects were accomplished by the Company: